23. SATHYA SAI BABA: PROBLEMS

 Sathya Sai Baba

 The BBC documentary of 2004 profiled various entities on both sides of the Sathya Sai controversy, eliciting their reactions to basic issues.
-Two claimants to sexual abuse (Alaya Rahm and Mark Roche) were in evidence, and also the major Indian critic Basava Premanand.
+Two claimants to sexual abuse (Alaya Rahm and Mark Roche) were in evidence, also the major Indian critic Basava Premanand.
 Amongst supporters of the guru here featured were the elusive Dr. Michael Goldstein (filmed on hidden camera) and the wealthy American devotee Isaac Tigrett.
-A long-term supporter, Tigrett expressed his belief that the allegations of sexual abuse are true, but that this factor made no difference to his faith in the guru.
+A long-term supporter, Tigrett expressed his belief that the allegations of sexual abuse are true; however, this factor made no difference to his faith in the guru.
 Moreover, Tigrett remarked that even if Sathya Sai were to murder a person, this would not alter his regard for the guru.
-One ex-devotee (Robert Priddy) has described the condoning attitude as a form of derangement affecting long-term devotees (Shepherd, Investigating the Sai Baba Movement, 2005, p.
+One ex-devotee (Robert Priddy) described the condoning attitude as a form of derangement affecting long-term devotees (Shepherd, Investigating the Sai Baba Movement, 2005, p.
 298).

 23.4 Shirdi Sai Baba and Dr. Marianne Warren’s Rejection of Sathya Sai